TimNiklasWitte/Building-GPT-from-scratch/README.md

 # GPT

-The results from Milestone 2 (see ./milestone_2/plots/PerplexityBigramDifferentK.png or ./milestone_2/plots/Perplexity6_GramDifferentK.png) suggest that the perplexity is increase with the vocab size because of the artifact of sparsity.
+The results from Milestone 2 (see ./milestone_2/plots/PerplexityBigramDifferentK.png or ./milestone_2/plots/Perplexity6_GramDifferentK.png) suggest that the perplexity increases with the vocab size because of the artifact of sparsity.
 So we tried out differte k values (50, 150, 250 and 1000) over different embedding sizes (16, 32, 64)

 ### Perplexity Results for the test set